So, you’re asking yourself “should I buy a GoPro HERO 5?” Well, you’ve come to the right place!

 GoPro HERO5 Pro Tips

 - You can mount a GoPro on just about anything: a bike, a helmet, a surfboard, and more.
 These mounts really bring out the best in GoPros.
 With them, you can film from lots of eye-catching angles.
+You can buy dedicated GoPro mounts too.

 - Battery life really is the GoPro’s achilles heel.
 Make sure you turn off tertiary hardware like GPS, WiFi, and Voice to maximize power savings.